boschglobal/dse.fmi/doc/content/apis/fmi/fmimodelc/index.md

 ### Returns

 fmi2Component (pointer)
-: An Fmu2InstanceData object which represents this FMU instance.
+: An FmuInstanceData object which represents this FMU instance.

-## fmi2GetReal
+## fmi2ExitInitializationMode

-Get values for the provided list of value references.
+Initialise the Model Runtime (of the ModelC library) and in the process establish the simulation that this ModelC FMU is wrapping/operating.

+This function will generate indexes to map between FMI Variables and ModelC Signals; both scaler signals (double) and binary signals (string/binary).

 ### Parameters

 c (fmi2Component*)
+: An FmuInstanceData object representing an instance of this FMU.

+### Returns

+fmi2OK (fmi2Status)
+: The simulation that this FMU represents is ready to be operated.

+## fmi2SetString

+Set values for the provided list of value references and values.
+String/Binary variables are always appended to the ModelC Binary Signal.

+> Note: If several variables are indexed against the same ModelC Binary Signal, for instance in a Bus Topology, then each variable will be appended to that ModelC Binary Signal.

+### Parameters

+c (fmi2Component*)
-: An Fmu2InstanceData object representing an instance of this FMU.
+: An FmuInstanceData object representing an instance of this FMU.

 vr (fmi2ValueReference[])
-: List of value references to retrieve.
+: List of value references to set.

 nvr (int)
-: The number of value references to retrieve.
+: The number of value references to set.

-value (fmi2Real[])
+value (fmi2String[])
-: Storage for the retrieved values.
+: Storage for the values to be set.

 ### Returns

 fmi2OK (fmi2Status)
-: The requested variables are retrieved (where available).
+: The requested variables have been set (where available).

+## fmi2DoStep

+Set values for the provided list of value references and values.
+String/Binary variables are always appended to the ModelC Binary Signal.

+> Note: If several variables are indexed against the same ModelC Binary Signal, for instance in a Bus Topology, then each variable will be appended to that ModelC Binary Signal.

+### Parameters

+c (fmi2Component*)
+: An FmuInstanceData object representing an instance of this FMU.

+currentCommunicationPoint (fmi2Real)
+: The model time (for the start of this step).

+communicationStepSize (fmi2Real)
+: The model step size.

+noSetFMUStatePriorToCurrentPoint (fmi2Boolean)
+: Not used.

+### Returns

+fmi2OK (fmi2Status)
+: The step completed.

+fmi2Error (fmi2Status)
+: An error occurred when stepping the ModelC Simulation.

+## fmu_signals_setup

+Placeholder to signal the FMU to not use the default signal allocation.

+### Parameters

+fmu (FmuInstanceData*)
+: The FMU Descriptor object representing an instance of the FMU Model.

+## fmu_load_signal_handlers

+This method assigns the signal handler function to a vtable.

+### Parameters

+fmu (FmuInstanceData*)
+: The FMU Descriptor object representing an instance of the FMU Model.